aGuyNamedJonas/slim-redux-react-beta/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-### asyncChangeTrigger(changeTriggers, triggerFunction, [{store: storeInstance}])
+### asyncChangeTrigger(changeTriggers, triggerFunction)
-**Description:** Change triggers are always synchronous, as is the norm in redux (store.dispatch() and the reducers are actually synchronous).
-To allow for asynchronous code to take care of state changes, in slim-redux asyncChangeTrigger() is provided.
-The name might be slightly confusing at first, but the idea is that your async code gets provided with change triggers (synchronous) which you can call out of your async callbacks / promises etc. Async change triggers are of course not guaranteed to actually make a state change, but when they do, it's through a regular, synchronous change trigger.
-Note that this does not have an action type, as only change triggers have an action type.
-This is to make sure that whenever you see an action in your redux devtools, they actually represent a state change, not any pseudo actions that are only there to trigger async code.
+**Description:** Async change triggers allow you to use existing change triggers in asynchronous code.
+The `triggerFunction` will receive an object as the last argument which contains the state and all the change triggers.

+Note that async change triggers don't have action types, as they rely on the change triggers passed in for state modifications.

 **Parameters:**
-* `changeTriggers`: Object which contains all the change triggers that this async change trigger needs.
-Can be regular change triggers or async change triggers.
-Object keys are the names under which the change triggers will be available inside the `triggerFunction`, the value are the change triggers themselves.
-It's recommended to use the ES6 shorthand - **Example**:
+* `changeTriggers`: Object which contains all the change triggers that you want to use in this async change trigger.
-`export const addTodoServerSync = asynChangeTrigger({ addTodo, addTodoSuccess, addTodoFailed }, (name) => { /* ... */ })`
-* `triggerFunction`: A function which receives all the parameters that this async change trigger needs, and will have access to the state and to the change triggers from the first argument.
-This is called the trigger function, because unlike in the `changeTrigger()` API call, this function is not a reducer.
-The only way for it to change state is to invoke change triggers. **The signature of this function can be empty!**
-* `(optional) Object with store instance in it` In case you set the `disableGlobalStore=true` option when you invoked `createSlimReduxStore()` you have to pass the store instance to your change triggers manually.
-When you pass this in for asyncChangeTrigger it will automatically be set for the change triggers called from within.

-**Returns:**
-A change trigger function which can be called, passing in the parameters that the `triggerFunction` expects.
-When calling the trigger function, it will return a promise (since hoChangeTrigger are rather asynchronous in nature) which contains all the actions dispatched and access to the state.
+* `triggerFunction`: The trigger function which can have custom arguments.
+Note that the last argument of this function will receive an object, containing the state and the passed in change triggers.

 **Example:**
 ```javascript